id-bioinfo/ARGnet/README.md

-Hope you enjoy ARGNet journey, any problem please contact scpeiyao@gmail.com </br>

 Contribute
 ----------

-If you'd like to contribute to ARGNet, check out https://github.com/patience111/argnet
+If you'd like to contribute to ARGNet, check out https://github.com/patience111/argnet</br>
+Hope you enjoy ARGNet journey, any problem please contact scpeiyao@gmail.com